 What is your reason . . . that is stronger than any difficulty you will face?

-It doesn’t really matter what your WHY is honestly.
-I have met incredible nurses and students with heart wrenching back stories that motivated them to be a nurse to those who went to nursing school just to be able to go to CRNA school and make a great salary.
+It doesn’t matter what your WHY is honestly.
+I have met incredible nurses and students with heart-wrenching backstories that motivated them to be a nurse to those who went to nursing school just to be able to go to CRNA school and make a great salary.

 The point is, it doesn’t matter what the WHY is.
-All that matters is that you particular reason is strong enough to help you get through the tough times in school.
+All that matters is that your particular reason is strong enough to help you get through the tough times in school.

 You should print out your WHY on a large sheet of paper so that you can refer to it often.